salamaashoush/you360Mobile/src/pages/item-create/README.md

-# Item Create
+# Video Create

-The Item Create Page creates new instances of `Item`, and will most commonly be used in a modal window to be presented by `ListMasterPage`.
+The Video Create Page creates new instances of `VideoProvider`,  and build form then handles video upload and sends video data to the server